scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 The customisation settings can have the following properties:

+* `dateSelectCallback`: an optional function that will be called when a date is selected from the date picker.
+It expects a 'date' parameter, which is a JavaScript date object.
+* `disabledDates`: an array of dates that will be disabled in the date picker
 * `imagePath`: the path to the location of your icons sprite.
 Default is `/assets/images/icons/`
 * `maxDate`: a JavaScript date object for the latest selectable date
 * `minDate`: a JavaScript date object for the earliest selectable date

-{% include inset-text.html content="Minimum and maximum dates that have been set using JavaScript will overwrite minimum and maximum dates that have been specified with data attributes." %}
+{% include inset-text.html content="Minimum and maximum dates, and disabled dates, that have been set using JavaScript will override values for these dates that have been specified with data attributes." %}

 ### Example JavaScript